tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/概览_intl_en.md

 ## Overview

-Click **Overview** on the left sidebar, and you can view various data, from yesterday’s traffic fees, real-time live streaming data, the number of concurrent connections, to recent trends in billable bandwidth and traffic.
-You can also switch the billing mode, or change the time granularity.
+Click **Overview** on the left sidebar, and you can view the relevant data such as yesterday's traffic fees, real-time data of live streaming, number of concurrent connections, and the trends in billable bandwidth and traffic in the last few days, switch the billing mode, or change the time granularity.
 You can click **User Access Guide** in the top-right corner to view the directions for getting started with LVB.
 ![](https://main.qcloudimg.com/raw/02951b6f19b8f52eb8f0faec08e179d0.jpg)

 ### Billing overview